Save time and money by instructing a Public Access Barrister to advise you and represent you at Court.

 There are some things our Public Access Barristers cannot do for you such as corresponding with the other side on your behalf or handling money for you.
 The work that Public Access Barristers are not permitted to do will need to be carried out by you.
 If you do not feel you are able, for whatever reason, to do that work then you will need to instruct a solicitor to do that work on your behalf.
 Our Public Access Clerks will be able to discuss this further with you and help you to assess whether you are capable of undertaking this.

 All fees quoted can change depending on the requirements of the case and any changes will be discussed in advance.
-Capacity, availability and unforeseeable external factors might influence timescales and costs of your case.
+Capacity, illness, availability and unforeseeable external factors might influence timescales and costs of your case as all barristers undertake professional work personally.

 Upon receiving this enquiry form a Public Access Clerk will contact you within 24 hours to discuss your case in further detail.
+They will be able to give you an accurate idea of costs and factors affecting timescale.
 Please see our 4 steps outlining the process of instructing a Public Access Barrister with Barrister For Me.Enquire